 Full membership (in the SSTP) is part of Ohio’s continuing effort to modernize the state’s tax structure.
 Creating a more business-friendly sales tax system and simplifying the collection of sales tax across the state helps retailers operating in multiple states and encourages remote sellers selling through the Internet and by mail order to voluntarily collect sales tax on sales to Ohio customers.
 Ohio’s state and local governments lose an estimated $350 million annually on untaxed sales by out-of-state vendors.

-- Certificate of Compliance (PDF) — This document certifies the provisions of the Streamlined Sales Tax Project that Ohio is in compliance with and the relevant sections of state law that implement each provision.
+- Certificate of Compliance (effective July 31, 2017) — This document certifies the provisions of the Streamlined Sales Tax Project that Ohio is in compliance with and the relevant sections of state law that implement each provision.

 - Recertification Letter (PDF)

 - Library of Definitions and Taxability Matrix (Effective July 31, 2017) — This document provides standard definitions of common goods and services for purposes of the sales tax and shows how sales tax is applied to each under Ohio law.

 - Click here for access to Certificate of Compliance and Ohio State Taxability Matrix